 Maybe we need to rethink things.

 Why was it OK with me?
 Because I respected their ‘choice’, I accepted them just the way they were – no judgments, no labels.
-I believed then and still do that ‘acceptance’ opens doors for integration (vs. isolation and fragmentation).
+I believed then, and still do, that ‘acceptance’ opens doors for engagement (vs. isolation and fragmentation).

 From talking to the so-called ‘resistors’, I learned that many of them had been in their organizations for a good amount of time and have seen it all before – and nothing really changed day-to-day.
 The term “Flavor of the month” was used more than once.
 They had come ‘on board’ before with great hopes on previous efforts and nothing really happened.
 I thought this was an important message to listen to.
 These folks weren’t fools – why sign up for something that will just fade away after awhile.
 They had real work to do.
 It seemed like ‘what they experienced’ in their normal day-to-day work world was critical to the notion of ‘change’ itself.

-Another dynamic that was happening was that these people were use to an ‘unhealthy work climate’ (why change was needed) and they learned to survive in such – so ‘survival’ behaviors protected them from anything they did not trust.
-Such survival attitudes and behaviors became their consistent ‘method of operating’.
-They were on automatic and they just did not want to let go of their effective survival behaviors in the face of uncertainty – who could blame them.
+Another dynamic that was happening was that these people were use to an ‘unhealthy work climate’ and they learned to survive in such – so ‘survival’ behaviours protected them from anything they did not trust.
+Such survival attitudes and behaviours became their consistent ‘method of operating’.
+They were on automatic and they just did not want to let go of their effective survival behaviours in the face of uncertainty – who could blame them.
 With all this new ‘change hoopla’, with its new words and promises, were they really ready to give up what protected their survival in the past?’ (goes to the concepts of; ‘ownership’ and ‘readiness’…)

 Others mentioned that if no one was listening to them and their ideas before – why would anyone really listen to them now?
 BUT NOW that some manager, or some influential consultant, comes up with same ideas as they have had all along, NOW it is a big deal.
 What is the real message to them in this case – you are not important… they felt some resentment to such.